wikimedia/wikimedia-textcat/README.md

 To generate the database from set of texts, use the script `felis.php`.
 It can be run as:

-    php felis.php -s inputdir -o outputdir
+    php felis.php INPUTDIR OUTPUTDIR

-And will read texts from inputdir and generate ngams files in outputdir.
+And will read texts from `INPUTDIR` and generate ngams files in `OUTPUTDIR`.